jundalisay/spblist/content/en/research/euclid/elements/book-10/part-01.md

 Assume there are 2 unequal lines.

 - The longer line has more than half of it subtracted
-- More than half of the reainder is subtracted
+- More than half of the remainder is subtracted

 If this happens continually, then some magnitude will eventually be left.
 It will be less than the lesser laid out magnitude.